Spatial localization and pattern formation in discrete optomechanical cavities and arrays: Introduction

-OM cavities \cite{Aspelmeyer} are conceptually simple systems, consisting of an optical resonator with mechanical degrees of freedom that couple to the light oscillating inside it.
+Naturally, most of the studies on optical transverse patterns so far have considered cavities containing usual passive or active nonlinear materials, like two-level systems, Kerr media, or second-order nonlinear crystals, to cite a few.
+More recently, optomechanical (OM) systems have begun to be considered in this respect.
+In~\cite{Ruiz15} we theoretically analyzed the possibility of using the nonlinear coupling between the cavity field and a deformable mechanical element to generate transverse patterns in OM cavities.
+These are conceptually simple systems, consisting of an optical resonator with mechanical degrees of freedom that couple to the light oscillating inside it~\cite{Aspelmeyer}.
 The coupling appears either through radiation pressure (e.g., when the mechanical degree of freedom corresponds to the oscillation of a perfectly reflecting cavity mirror) or through dispersive effects (e.g., when the mechanical degrees of freedom correspond to the local displacement of a partially transmitting membrane).
-These systems are receiving intense and continued attention mainly in the context of modern quantum technologies, where phenomena such as cooling, induced transparency, and squeezing have been demonstrated along the last decade \cite{Aspelmeyer}.
-Generating dissipative structures in OM cavities could provide them with new capabilities, and it could also lead to a pattern forming system in which quantum fluctuations play an important role: as OM cavities have demonstrated their ability to work within the quantum regime, they open the possibility of studying quantum dissipative structures under the strong influence of quantum fluctuations.
-In the past some exciting phenomena concerning quantum fluctuations in dissipative structures were predicted for optical parametric oscillators \cite{LuG,LuGatti,Santagiustina,Perez,Navarrete08}, however those models are far from realistic experimental implementations \cite{Fabre}.
-Contrarily, OM cavities have demonstrated the feasibility of the simplest models as well as a large versatility because of the variety of possible platforms, materials and designs \cite{Aspelmeyer}.
+These systems are receiving intense and continued attention mainly in the context of modern quantum technologies, where phenomena such as cooling~\cite{Arcizet2006,Gigan2006,Kleckner2006}, induced transparency~\cite{Weis2010,Safavi2011}, squeezing~\cite{Brook2012,Safavi2013,Purdy2013} as well as single-photon strong-coupling regime~\cite{Akram2010,Nunnenkamp2011,Verhagen2012} have been demonstrated over the last decade.
+Generating dissipative structures in OM cavities could endow them with new capabilities.
+It could also lead to a pattern forming system in which quantum fluctuations play an important role: as OM cavities have demonstrated their ability to work within the quantum regime, they open the possibility of studying quantum dissipative structures under the strong influence of quantum fluctuations.
+In the past some exciting phenomena concerning quantum fluctuations in dissipative structures were predicted for optical parametric oscillators~\cite{LuG,LuGatti,Santagiustina,Perez1,Perez2,Navarrete08}, however those models are far from realistic experimental implementations~\cite{Fabre}.
+Contrarily, OM cavities have demonstrated the feasibility of the simplest models as well as a large versatility because of the variety of possible platforms, materials and designs~\cite{Aspelmeyer,Safavi19,Liu19}.
 As a first step towards understanding this fully quantum picture, it is important to characterize the conditions required for pattern formation in OM cavities.